Itiviti/gradle-opencover-plugin/README.md

         targetExec
         // mandatory - specifies the test runner arguments (associated 'nunit-console.exe' parameters) targetExecArgs
-        // optional - targetdir specified to OpenCover for the test runner executable targetDir
         // mandatory - assemblies to obtain test coverage for targetAssemblies
         // optional - defaults to TRUE.
 OpenCover will return the return code of the test runner executable.